 Slinky demonstrating how primary waves

-travel through the Earth, Myrna Martin
+travel through the Earth Myrna Martin

-Discovering Earth's inner core
+Discovering Earth's outer and inner core

 Check out Myrna Martin's award winning textbooks, e-books, videos and rock sets.
 The Kids Fun Science Bookstore covers a wide range of earth science topics.
 Click here to browse.